AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_exemptions.rst

 There may be no overlap between exemption regions.

-To illustrate, let us consider a common assertion control procedure in Ada, which raises an exception when a provided condition, expected to be True, happens to be False:
+To illustrate, let us consider a common assertion control procedure in Ada:

 .. code-block:: ada